nyno-kb/python-101/_episodes/02-data-types.md

 True
 ~~~
 {: .output}
-In this example we state that 13 is less than 17 - which returns True because 13 is less than 17.
+In this example above we state that 13 is less than 17 - which returns True because 13 is less than 17.
 ~~~
 "hello" == "hi"
 ~~~